 The Sacramento Metropolitan Air Quality Management District (SMAQMD or the District) utilizes the most recent version of the California Emissions Estimator Model (CalEEMod) to determine the operational emissions of a project.
 Projects that generate a significant impact for Ozone Precursors should create an Operational Air Quality Mitigation Plan (AQMP) to minimize impacts, while projects that generate a significant impact for greenhouse gases (GHG) should create a Greenhouse Gas Reduction Plan (GHGRP).
 Both plans consist of feasible measures that reduce operational emissions associated with the project and are incorporated as mitigation into the project's environmental document and the implementation is enforced by the local jurisdiction.
-This document instructs proponents how to quantify, apply, and comply with various measures for projects within the District.
+This document instructs proponents of projects within the District how to quantify, apply, and comply with various mitigation measures.

 There are two types of measures: those that are included in CalEEMod (known as on-model measures) and those located solely within this guidance (called off-model measures).
-Regardless of the type of measure, each requires a narrative demonstrating that the measure is being met, as well as an enforceable mechanism to ensure it is implemented.
+Regardless of the type of measure, each requires a narrative demonstrating that the measure is being met, as well as an enforceable mechanism to ensure it is implemented for the life of the project.